Willem Aantjes: Politics

 Aantjes became a member of the House of Representatives for the Anti-Revolutionary Party (ARP) in 1959.
 He was offered the Ministry of Housing, Spatial Planning and the Environment in 1967.
-He turned it down, because several party members knew enough about his war past to object to his candidacy in public.
+He turned it down, because several party members knew enough about his wartime past to object to his candidacy in public.
 On 6 July 1971, Aantjes became leader of the ARP group.

-Aantjes played an important part in the merger of the Anti-Revolutionary Party (ARP), the Christian Historical Union (CHU) and the Catholic People's Party (KVP) into the Christian Democratic Appeal (CDA).
+Aantjes played an important role in the merger of the Anti-Revolutionary Party (ARP), the Christian Historical Union (CHU) and the Catholic People's Party (KVP) into the Christian Democratic Appeal (CDA).
 His address to the first joint congress of the three parties, which was held in 1975, has become known as the "Sermon on the Mount".
 After the general election of 1977, Aantjes was offered the Ministry of Justice in the first cabinet of Prime Minister Dries van Agt.
 Again, Aantjes refused, and used his continuing involvement in the development of the CDA party as reason for his refusal.
 He then became the first leader of the CDA party in the House of Representatives on 20 December 1977.

 World War II controversy and resignation

 In 1978, Loe de Jong of the Dutch Institute for War Documentation was confronted with stories about Aantjes's alleged sympathies for Nazism.
-Although the Institute usually did not respond to such rumors, De Jong - considering the high position of Aantjes - believed that further investigation was necessary.
+Although the Institute usually did not respond to such rumors, De Jong – considering the high position of Aantjes – believed that further investigation was necessary.
 His staff discovered a note, which showed that Aantjes was mobilized in October 1944 as part of the Waffen-SS.
 On 6 November 1978, De Jong announced in a press conference that Aantjes had signed up for the Waffen-SS in World War II, and that he had been a camp guard in Port Natal.
 Aantjes, at that time leader of the CDA party in the House of Representatives, resigned his position as parliamentary party leader and member of the House of Representatives the next day.
 Aantjes argued he had joined the Germanic SS because he believed that this was the only legal way to escape from forced labor in Güstrow.
-While De Jong assumed that Aantjes had joined the Germanic SS out of mere opportunism or sympathy for the Nazi ideology or the Dutch collaborating fascist National Socialist Movement in the Netherlands, Aantjes said this was not the case.
+While De Jong assumed that Aantjes had joined the Germanic SS out of mere opportunism or sympathy for the Nazi ideology or the National Socialist Movement in the Netherlands, Aantjes said this was not the case.

-A later investigation showed that Aantjes was right and had instead been interned at Port Natal, and De Jong admitted to have made mistakes.
+A later investigation showed that Aantjes was right and had instead been interned at Port Natal, and De Jong admitted to having made a mistake.
 The affair was publicly seen as a way for Aantjes' political rivals to get rid of him.

+Death

+Aantjes died on 22 October 2015 in the city of Utrecht, Utrecht province, Netherlands.